Dear Your Teen:

 - You’ll be the first to know if I ever develop any genuine feelings for anyone.

-Reserve introductions for when you feel the relationship has potential.
+When dating after divorce, reserve introductions for when you feel the relationship has potential.
 Children can develop close attachments quickly, so you don’t want your children to develop a meaningful relationship with your partner (to then have the relationship end if it doesn’t work out with you two) until you know he is the one and sticking around.
 When you find someone you like, have a light introduction – perhaps a quick dinner and a movie or sporting event – just to make sure you feel they interact well and to help your kids feel they are in the loop.
 After that, you can continue to have some limited, pleasant times together, but they should be few and far between so that your kids aren’t forming any attachments.